mochajs/mocha/docs/index.md

 The _default behavior_ in v4.0.0 (and newer) is `--no-exit`, where previously it was `--exit`.

-**The easiest way to "fix" the issue is to simply pass `--exit` to the Mocha process.** It _can_ be time-consuming to debug &mdash; because it's not always obvious where the problem is &mdash; but it _is_ recommended to do so.
+**The easiest way to "fix" the issue is to pass `--exit` to the Mocha process.** It _can_ be time-consuming to debug &mdash; because it's not always obvious where the problem is &mdash; but it _is_ recommended to do so.

 To ensure your tests aren't leaving messes around, here are some ideas to get started: